Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Application Study: Exploratory Bicycle Frame Design with Constraints and Performance Targets

 \subsection{Analysis}

-The metrics strongly demonstrate that the DTAI-GAN achieves its stated goal of target achievement and constraint satisfaction while maintaining a reasonable degree of diversity and novelty.
+The metrics demonstrate that the DTAI-GAN achieves its stated goal of generating a diverse and novel set of designs that achieve performance targets and satisfy constraints.
 The enhanced functional performance and constraint satisfaction of generated designs detracted from the DTAI-GAN's ability to match the training dataset.
-However, this behavior was largely expected and encouraged in order to discover higher-performing regions of the design space than were previously represented in the dataset.
-All in all, the results on this dataset support the claim made in~\cite{regenwetter2022design} that DTAI-GAN achieves superior target achievement and constraint satisfaction to baselines while maintaining reasonable diversity and novelty.
-With this, we conclude our case study and proceed to some final discussion on implications for engineering design.
+However, this behavior was largely expected and encouraged to discover higher-performing regions of the design space than were previously represented in the dataset.
+We now move on to our second case study, exploring optimal topology generation.